ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: float
   :default: ``0.1``

-.. confval:: Bounds interval for the z peak center coord.
+.. confval:: Bounds interval for the z peak center coord

   Here you can specify the half-interval width to determine the maximum and the minimum of the z center coordinate allowed in the fitting procedure.